WebAssembly/spec/md-proto/WebAssembly.md

 | ----------- | --------------------------- | -------- | ------ |
 | `block`     | `() : ()`                   |          | 0x01   |

-The `block` instruction pushes an unbound [label] onto the control-flow stack.
+The `block` instruction pushes an entry onto the control-flow stack containing an unbound [label] and a limit value of the current length of the value stack.

 **Validation Algorithm:**
  - An entry is pushed onto the control-flow stack containing no type sequence, a